 Turbinate hypertrophy is one of the most common causes of a stuffy nose, or nasal obstruction.
 There are a number of potential causes of turbinate hypertrophy, including allergies and chronic sinus infections.
 Several methods of reducing the turbinates can provide permanent and dramatic improvement in nasal breathing.
-This procedure lasts around 5-minutes and can be performed in-office procedure with or without intravenous sedation.
+This procedure lasts around 5-minutes and can be performed in-office with or without intravenous sedation.
 Learn more about turbinates in your nasal cavity or watch the video below:

 Nasal valve issues manifest in persistent nasal congestion/stuffiness, which is often worse at night or during exercise and caused by weakness in the sidewalls of the nose which collapse inward as you breathe.
 It may involve one or both sides of the nose, and can result from trauma or previous surgery.
 This procedure involves placing a small implant in the nose to provide structural support to the nostril, preventing collapse.
 The average recovery time is between 7-10 days.

 Nasal polyps are growths in the lining of the nasal and sinus cavity, causing congestion, loss of smell, and sinus pressure.
 In order to achieve long-term resolution, treatment often requires removal of the polyps and treatment of underlying allergies.
 This procedure is performed in-office with intravenous sedation usually providing an immediate and dramatic improvement in breathing and sense of smell.
 Learn how enlarged polyps can be affecting your health.

 Chronic rhinorrhea is a condition that causes a constant runny and stuffy nose for what seems like no apparent reason.
 This condition is caused by inflammation in the nasal airways that results in too much mucus secretion and congestion.
-Clarifix™ is a simple in-office procedure provides relief from this condition and reduces the need to use sinus and allergy medication.
+Clarifix™ is a simple in-office procedure that provides relief from this condition and reduces the need to use sinus and allergy medication.
 Patients are back to their normal activities the next day.

 If your nose is always runny, you may be one of the millions of people living with chronic rhinitis.
 Until now, treatment often meant managing symptoms with medications and sprays.
 For many patients, these symptoms may be caused by abnormal signals in the nose.
 Now, your physician can offer you the RhinAer® procedure to disrupt these signals and provide lasting relief without surgery.
 Using temperature-controlled, radiofrequency technology, RhinAer® features a thin, malleable, wand-like stylus that is inserted via the nostril to deliver precise therapeutic benefits, while sparing surrounding tissues.
 RhinAer® directly disrupts the posterior nasal nerve that triggers excessive mucus production, treating an underlying cause of chronic rhinitis.